 My favorite talk show host in the whole wide world, Alec Baldwin.

-They put a do you have that old tape of Alec Baldwin trying out at our affiliate in Philly, WPHT?
+Do you have that old tape of Alec Baldwin trying out at our affiliate in Philly, WPHT?

 This is probably the most riveting talk radio in the history of the world.

-Alec thought he was going to be the liberal antidote, sort of like Al Franken to conservative talk radio.
+Alec thought he was going to be the liberal antidote, sort of like Al Franken, to conservative talk radio.

 And so he decided he was going to give it a try.